-A. Represents the historical consolidated financial information of QL Holdings LLC and its subsidiaries, the predecessor for financial reporting purposes, as derived from the audited consolidated financial statements included elsewhere in this prospectus.
-As a result of the offering reorganization, the Company, through its wholly-owned subsidiary Intermediate Holdco, will operate and control all of the business and affairs of QL Holdings LLC and its subsidiaries and will consolidate the financial results of QL Holdings LLC and its subsidiaries.
+- A. Represents the historical financial statements of QuoteLab, LLC, the predecessor for accounting purposes.
+As a result of the offering reorganization, MediaAlpha, Inc. will operate and control all of the business and affairs of QuoteLab, LLC and will consolidate the financial results of QuoteLab, LLC.

+- B. Offering Reorganization Adjustments

+- C. Offering Adjustments